 East Cooper Habitat for Humanity (ECHFH) is a non-profit, Christian housing ministry that believes that every man, woman and child should have a decent, safe and affordable place to live.
 ECHFH assists families by building safe, well-constructed homes.

 ECHFH utilizes volunteer labor and donated funds to provide a “hand up,” not a “hand out,” to its partner families.
 Homeowners are selected based upon their need, their demonstrated ability to handle personal finances, and their willingness to contribute a minimum of 350 “sweat equity” hours during the construction of their home.
-Upon completion, Habitat homes are purchased by the homeowner using a no-interest mortgage.
+Upon completion, Habitat homes are purchased by the homeowner using an affordable mortgage.
 Monthly mortgage payments are then directed toward future homebuilding efforts as they are received.